remybb/ASS1-IT/README.md

 # ASS1-IT\
-//This is my first Assignment for Intro to IT.
+This is my first Assignment for Intro to IT.